samba/samba.github.io/_posts/2021-03-18-you-dont-need-kubernetes-when.md

 excerpt: Kubernetes is becoming a defacto standard for cloud computing, and the platform of choice for hosting blogs.
 Perhaps in the declining minority, however, I will not adopt Kubernetes as a blogging platform, and here's why.
 ---

 You can find several [unironic][unironic] blogs describing how [static content][staticcontent] sites can be delivered on Kubernetes; some will admit that this qualifies as "[applied over-engineering][applied-over-engineering]", but they're just being silly.
 Clearly, Kubernetes is a great blogging platform.
 Nonetheless, I don't blog on Kubernetes.
-Here's why.

 Let's face it, you probably don't need Kubernetes for your startup or enterprise.